longitachi/ZLPhotoBrowser/README.md

 ### Change Log
 > [More logs](https://github.com/longitachi/ZLPhotoBrowser/blob/master/CHANGELOG.md)
 ```
+● 4.4.1
+  Add:
+    Adapt to RTL.
+  Fix:
+    Fix the problem that the image editor does not work properly when the scale of the picture is not 1.
+    Fixed some UI display issue in the image preview interface.
 ● 4.4.0
   Add:
     Limit the maximum number of frames of GIF images to avoid crashes caused by loading too many frames of GIFs, and provide a series of blocks to support custom implementation of GIF image playback.